Experimental measurement and a physical interpretation of quantum shadow enumerators: Learning enumerators via Bell sampling

 To summarize, the two endpoints of the TPD $\mathbf{\tilde a}[\Psi]$ of a pure state $\Psi$ directly correspond to two important entanglement measures: concurrence $C[\Psi]$ and $n$-tangle $\text{Tr}[ \Psi \tilde\Psi ]$.
 In particular, both of them follow from the SLD $\mathbf{a}[\Psi]$.
 While the concurrence lends itself to an entanglement detection protocol with an efficient sample complexity~\cite{aolita_scalable_method_2008}, the opposite is true about the $n$-tangle.
 Being an overlap between two pure states, $\text{Tr}[ \Psi \tilde\Psi ]$ is upper bounded by $1$.
 Therefore, the zero-triplet probability $\tilde a_0[\Psi]$ is exponentially small by Eq.~\eqref{eq:ntangle}, which implies that exponentially many samples are required to resolve $\text{Tr}[ \Psi \tilde\Psi ]$ up to constant additive error~\footnote{This redresses the claim made in Prop.~2 of Ref.~\cite{beckey_multipartite_entanglement_2023}.
 The chief problem is that the estimator for the $n$-tangle assumes the value $2^n$ in the rare event that none of the Bell measurements results in a triplet.
 In all other events, the same estimator assumes the value 0.
-Therefore, the denominator in the exponent of Höffding's inequality blows up exponentially, which renders measuring $\text{Tr}[\Psi \tilde \Psi]$ sample inefficient. }.
-Nevertheless, concurrence and $n$-tangle are useful notions as they quantify \emph{how much} a given state is entangled, thus complementing the $n$-body sector length criterion [Eq.~\eqref{eq:nbody_criterion}] and the purity criterion [Eq.~\eqref{eq:purity_criterion}], which certify \emph{that} a given state is entangled.
+Therefore, the denominator in the exponent of Höffding's inequality blows up exponentially, which renders measuring $\text{Tr}[\Psi \tilde \Psi]$ sample-inefficient {\add for the protocol discussed in Ref.~\cite{beckey_multipartite_entanglement_2023}.
+However, the situation is fully remedied if the access model is $\Psi\otimes \Psitranspose$ rather than $\Psi\otimes \Psi$, since in this case the $n$-tangle can be learned by applying the $\Swap${} test to $\Psi\otimes \tilde \Psi = \Psi\otimes Y^{\otimes n} \Psitranspose Y^{\otimes n}$} . }.
+Nevertheless, concurrence and $n$-tangle are useful notions as they quantify \emph{how much} a given state is entangled, thus complementing the {\add $i$-body} sector length criterion [Eq.~\eqref{eq:nbody_criterion}] and the purity criterion [Eq.~\eqref{eq:purity_criterion}], which certify \emph{that} a given state is entangled. {\add Finally, note that, in the $\Psi\otimes \tilde{\Psi}$ access model, $\text{Tr}[\Psi \tilde{\Psi}]$ is learnable via Bell sampling.}

-Finally, let us remark that---for small qubit numbers---QWEs are strong enough to detect multiparite entanglement.
-For example, every 3-qubit state $\rho$ and every 4-qubit state $\sigma$ with $a_3[\rho]>3/8$ and $a_3[\sigma] > 7/16$, respectively, must be genuinely multipartite entangled~\cite{wyderka_characterizing_quantum_2020}.